kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 ## Included Namespaces

 {{% alert color="warning" %}}
 This feature is deprecated as of 1.67.
+It is recommended to instead use Istio Discovery Selectors.
 {{% /alert %}}

 When `accessible_namespaces` is unset, you can still limit the namespaces a user will see in Kiali.
 The `api.namespaces.include` setting allows you to configure the subset of namespaces that Kiali will show the user.
 This list is specified in a way similar to `accessible_namespaces`, as a list of namespaces that can include regex patterns.
 The difference is that this list is processed by the server, not the operator, each time the list of namespaces needs to be obtained by Kiali.
 This means it will handle namespaces that exist when Kiali is installed, or namespaces created later.